 7. Low mailbox usage.

 Remove unengaged subscribers from your email list.
 Clean your mailbox once in a while to reduce the number of spam.
-Unhealthy lists consisting of inactive email addresses may have spamtraps as well.
-It’s much better to have a small and responsive list than to have a huge, unresponsive list.
+Unhealthy lists consisting of inactive email addresses may have spam traps as well.
+It's much better to have a small and responsive list than to have a huge, unresponsive list.

 8. Low engagement rates.

 Your email will have a higher risk of being flagged as spam if you have low open rates and read rates.
-To improve your email open rate, keep your list fresh, make your subject line standout and write good content.
+To improve your email open rate, keep your list fresh, make your subject line stand out and write good content.

 9. Incorrect spelling and grammar.

 Spelling and grammar errors may lead you to be flagged as spam.
 Always proofread your message before sending it and be extra diligent.
-Poor spelling and grammar will cost you business when attracting new clients as well as negatively affecting your email spam score.
+Poor spelling and grammar will cost you business when attracting new clients as well as negatively affect your email spam score.

 10. You have attachments.

-Attachments will alert spam filters because they may carry a virus which will harm the recipient when they open the file.
+Attachments will alert spam filters because they may carry a virus that will harm the recipient when they open the file.
 They can also slow down the load time of your email.
 If the file size is large, this will also reduce the chance of your email getting into the recipients’ inbox.
 Some file formats also require additional software to open the file.

-Your daily work emails make up a large part of your core business information as well as legal responsibility.
+Your daily work emails make up a large part of your core business information as well as any legal responsibility.
 Businesses need to make sure that they are secure and are complying with ever evolving email regulations.

 3 steps to avoid email going to spam